Suspects arrested for alleged burglary and vandalism of unfinished home

 Officers responded to the same address just a month earlier on Aug.
 17 before the owners had put in cameras.

-The home, approximately 45,000 square feet, is largely unfinished but for a bathroom and shooting range in the basement where the suspects allegedly fund two free standing safes and one “large” built-in safe.
+The home, approximately 45,000 square feet, is largely unfinished but for a bathroom and shooting range in the basement where the suspects allegedly found two free standing safes and one “large” built-in safe.
 All three safes had been “vandalized,” with the keypads torn off, court records stated.
 One of the safes also had the level wheel pulled off and the built-in safe had pry marks on the door.

 Investigators found the door to the bathroom kicked in and toilet paper and black paint all over the floor.
 There was also lotion on the floor, counter and walls.